TosbackCgusBridge-Bot/CGUs-versions/Google/unknown.md

 _"GATC"_ means the Google Analytics Tracking Code, which is installed on a Property for the purpose of collecting Customer Data, together with any fixes, updates and upgrades provided to You.

-_"GA 360 Suite Home"_ means the user interface through which You can access certain Google Analytics 360 suite-level functionality.

 _"Hit"_ means the base unit that the Google Analytics system processes.
 A Hit may be a call to the Google Analytics system by various libraries, including, Javascript (e.g., analytics.js), Silverlight, Flash, and Mobile.
 A Hit may currently be a page view, a transaction, item, or event, social interaction, or user timing.
 Hits may also be delivered to the Google Analytics system without using one of the various libraries by other Google Analytics-supported protocols and mechanisms the Service makes available to You.

+_"Platform Home"_ means the user interface through which You can access certain Google Marketing Platform-level functionality.

 _"Processing Software"_ means the Google Analytics server-side software and any upgrades, which analyzes the Customer Data and generates the Reports.